Skip to content

 It’s often not desirable to display a custom data field everywhere and at all times.
 Sometimes you only want to display the custom data field on certain inspector tabs, or you only want to show it under certain conditions.
 For example, the number of tickets sold of an event are only important once the event has the status ‘Planned’, or a field that keeps track of the sizes of a resource is only useful for resources of type “Material”.

 You can set the visibility of a custom data field by clicking “Add” in the “Where or When to Show” column.
-You will then see a drop-down menu with all the possible conditions.
+You’ll then see a drop-down menu with all the possible conditions.
 When you choose a condition, it will be displayed in one of the columns to its left.
 In the image above (for events) we see the columns “Inspector Tabs”, “Profile”, “Status” and “Location”.
 If you choose the “Info” tab from the list of conditions, then “Info” will appear in the column “Inspector Tabs”; this condition is now active.
 You can remove the active condition again by clicking the “Delete” button next to it.

 Events§

-Tab The custom data field is only visible on the selected tabs.
-If no tabs are selected for this field, then it will not be visible anywhere.
+Tab | The custom data field is only visible on the selected tabs.
+If you don’t select any tabs for this field, then it won’t be visible anywhere. |

-Location The custom data field is only visible if the event takes place in the selected locations.
-If no locations are selected for this field, then the custom data field is visible irrespective of the location where the event takes place.
+Location | The custom data field is only visible if the event takes place in the selected locations.
+If you don’t select any locations for this field, then the custom data field is visible irrespective of the location where the event takes place. |

-Event Profile The custom data field is only visible if the event has a certain profile.
-If no profiles were selected for this field, then the custom data field is visible irrespective of the event’s profile.
+Event Profile | The custom data field is only visible if the event has a certain profile.
+If you don’t any select profiles for this field, then the custom data field is visible irrespective of the event’s profile. |

-Event Status The custom data field is only visible if the event has a certain status.
-If no statuses were selected for this field, then the custom data field is visible irrespective of the event’s status.
+Event Status | The custom data field is only visible if the event has a certain status.
+If you don’t select any statuses for this field, then the custom data field is visible irrespective of the event’s status. |

 Resources and Resource Bookings§

-Tab The custom data field is only visible on the selected tabs.
-If no tabs were selected for this field, then the custom data field will not be visible anywhere.
+Tab | The custom data field is only visible on the selected tabs.
+If you don’t select any tabs for this field, then the custom data field won’t be visible anywhere. |

-Resource Role The custom data field is only visible for resources with a certain role.
-If no roles were selected for this field, then the custom data field is visible irrespective of the resource’s role.
+Resource Role | The custom data field is only visible for resources with a certain role.
+If you don’t select any roles for this field, then the custom data field is visible irrespective of the resource’s role. |

-Resource Type The custom data field is only visible for resources of a certain type.
-If no types were selected for this field, then the custom data field is visible irrespective of the resource’s type.
+Resource Type | The custom data field is only visible for resources of a certain type.
+If you don’t select any types for this field, then the custom data field is visible irrespective of the resource’s type. |

 Contacts and Contact Bookings§

-Tab The custom data field is only visible on the selected tabs.
-If no tabs were selected for this field, then the custom data field will not be visible anywhere.
+Tab | The custom data field is only visible on the selected tabs.
+If you don’t select any tabs for this field, then the custom data field won’t be visible anywhere. |

-Label The custom data field is only visible for contacts that have a certain label.
-If no labels were selected for this field, then the custom data field is visible irrespective of which labels the contact has.
+Label | The custom data field is only visible for contacts that have a certain label.
+If you don’t select any labels for this field, then the custom data field is visible irrespective of which labels the contact has. |

 Management§

-You will find several tips for managing custom data below.
+You’ll find several tips for managing custom data below.

 Creating Custom Data§